Shizuku-Kokumai/labMoviesApp/moviesApp/README.md

 Name: Shizuku Kokumai

 ## Overview.
-I added "Popular movies list", "Top related movies list", and "Up coming movies list".
-So the users can check them.
+I added "POPULAR", "TOP RELATED", and "UP COMING" in the site header.
+In POPULAR, it shows the a list of the current popular movies on TMDB, and this list updates daily.
+In TOP RELATED, it shows a list of the top related movies on TMDB.
+In "UP COMING", it shows a list of upcoming movies in theatres.

 ### New Pages.

-[ Provide a bullet-point list of the new pages you added to the Movies Fan add (include modifications to existing pages).]

-e.g.

-+ List of Trending movies.
++ List of popular movies.
-+ (Modified) Movie Details page - added chips for .....
++ List of top related movies
-+ List of Actors.
++ List of upcoming movies
-+ etc

 ### New Features.